In this article, you will learn what is Extrusion Process and its working principles, types, applications, and advantages with PDF.

 - Backward or Indirect extrusion

 In the front portion of the chamber, a die with an opening in the shape of the cross-section of the extruded products is fitted.
-The block of material is pressed from behind by means of ram and a follower pad.
+The block of material is pressed from behind using a ram and a follower pad.

 The arrangement is done as given in the fig. The block of heated metal is inserted into the chamber.
 It is enclosed on all sides by the container walls except in front Where a ram with the die presses upon the material.

-When the ram presses backwards, the material has to flow forwards through the opening in the die.
+When the ram presses backward, the material has to flow forward through the opening in the die.
 The ram is formed hollow so that the bar of extruded metal may pass over it unhindered.

 This process is called a backward extrusion process as the flow of material is in a direction opposite to the movement of the ram.
-In the forward extrusion process the flow of material and ram movement where both in the same direction.
+In the forward extrusion process, the flow of material and ram movement were both in the same direction.

-With the help of extruders and extrusion machines, the process of cold extrusion is carried out at room temperature or at moderately high temperatures.
-These devices/machines have been specially developed based on innovative extrusion technology.
+With the help of extruders and extrusion machines, the process of cold extrusion is carried out at room temperature or moderately high temperatures.
+These devices or machines have been specially developed based on innovative extrusion technology.

 The cold extrusion can also be described as the method of shaping a cold metal by striking a slug.
 This strike is performed with a punch (in a closed cavity), which pushes the metal in an upward direction around the punch.
 This process is also called cold pressing, cold forging, extrusion pressing, and impact extrusion.